3 Steps to Basic Authentication with Docker+Nginx

 1. Copy the gen_htpasswd file into the /etc/nginx directory.

-2. Install openssl using apt.
+2. Install openssl with apt.

 server {